moonyc/javascript-action/README.md

-# Deploy to AWS S£
+# Deploy to AWS S3

 This action deploys a static website via AWS S3.